Warm Up With Purpose

 That’s where warming up comes in.
 Warming up is good for helping you decrease your risk of injury and enhancing your performance through various mechanisms.
 It usually involves some sort of general aerobic component followed by some static stretching.
-While this warm-up can still be effective, this article will discuss how to make your warm-up way, way better.
+While this warm-up can still be effective, this article will discuss how to make your warm-up way, way better through postural drills and pattern warm-ups.

 Imagine your workout as a good story.
 It needs a humble beginning, a climax, and some sort of grand resolution.
-One aspect that sets apart good stories and bad stories are how invested we become in the characters.
-The more we can relate with characters and understand their motives, the more enjoyable the climax will be.
-This relationship is developed in the beginning of the story.
-This is where we learn the back-story, the setting, the events leading up to the present moment.
+One aspect that sets apart good stories and bad stories is how invested we become in the characters.
+The more we can relate with the characters and understand their motives, the more enjoyable the climax will be.

-The climax of your workout depends on your warm-up.
-If you struggle to do a squat with proper technique, it’s important to dedicate some of your warm-up time to addressing that issue.
-That will allow you to squat more weight through a larger range of motion during your workout, and that will yield more muscle growth by the end of your workout.
-Or, if you’ve had a previous injury, the warm-up allows you to strengthen that area so you’re not worried about it while you workout, leading to a more enjoyable training session.
+The climax of your workout depends on the quality of your warm-up.
+If you struggle to do a squat properly, it’s important to dedicate some of your warm-up time to addressing that issue.
+That will allow you to squat more weight through a larger range of motion during your workout, yielding more muscle growth by the end of your workout.
+Or, if you’ve had a previous injury, the warm-up allows you to strengthen that area so you’re not worried about it while you work out, leading to a more enjoyable training session.

 This is why it’s called a warm-up!
 The increase in heat, blood flow and synovial fluid (joint lubrication) helps your joints move with less resistance, makes your muscles more pliable and gets the brain excited and ready to lift.

 “You’re only as strong as your weakest link.”
-Many weaknesses stem from a lack of mobility and stability that can be resultant from limited movement patterns.
-Using exercises to balance out the pelvis and ribs, you can allow your body to move more effectively in each plane thereby evening out the load placed on your muscles and joints.
+Many weaknesses stem from a lack of mobility and stability resulting from limited movement patterns.
+Using exercises to balance out the pelvis and ribs, you can allow your body to move more effectively in each plane, thereby evening out the load placed on your muscles and joints.

-Doing repetitions of the skill you’re about to do with light weights helps to make the movement automatic so you can enter a state of flow.
-Over-thinking can lead to a stiffening of movement.
-Practice your technique in the warm-up, go with instinct during your main sets.
+Doing repetitions of the skill you’re about to do with light weights helps to make the movement automatic so you can enter a flow state.
+Overthinking can lead to a stiffening of movement.
+Practice your technique in the warm-up, and go with instinct during your main, heavier sets.

 A forward pelvis and flared rib cage can actually lead to a tightness in the hamstrings, lower back and shoulders.
 So just by doing a few repositioning drills, you can affect the tension in those areas.
 This provide increased range of motion, as well as more stability without putting any muscles to sleep!